Aron Selig Katz was born April 30, 1882 in Sokal, the son of Herz Wolf Katz and Sara Cheine Gruber.

 Over time, the combination of fiction and hearsay resulted in several inaccuracies: instead of 1913, the date became the 1920's; the destination was now the USA instead of Canada, and his return had been to Gera instead of Rudki.
 (For this last discrepancy, Spiegel may have been partially correct when he stated that Aron "liked it better in Gera" than in America.
 As for the presence of his sibling there, this too was partially incorrect - his brother Max would immigrate to the USA six months after Aron, in September 1913.)

-1916: November 6, 1916: Goldy gave birth to a third son, Josef, and died of childbirth fever.
-She was about thirty years old.
+On November 6, 1916: Goldy gave birth to a third son, Josef, and died of childbirth fever.
+She was thirty-two years old.
 Her son Josef died shortly afterwards at the age of five months.

 Eve:

 "Aron was 'talked into marriage' with a woman from Munich named Gustl, née Katz.
-She was extremely orthodox and my father (Bill) was not happy in that home.
+She was extremely orthodox and [Bill] was not happy in that home.
 He moved out to a furnished room."

-"My father moved out of his home as a teenager, something almost unheard of.
-He spent much time in Mary’s home and often ate in Leo and Frida’s home.
-Saul was of course many years younger than my father and I do not think they ever came to know one another well."
+"[Bill] moved out of his home as a teenager, something almost unheard of.
+He spent much time in Mary's home and often ate in Leo and Frida's home.
+Saul was much younger and I do not think they ever came to know one another well."

 Aron Katz